-Our Statement of Principles for the Responsible Use of Bibliometrics 2019 (PDF, 293kb) is based upon transparency, consistency, accountability and inclusivity, and follows the lead of principles outlined in DORA, The Leiden Manifesto, The Metric Tide Report and the UK Forum for Responsible Research Metrics.
+Our Responsible Metrics Policy (PDF, 152K) is based upon transparency, consistency, accountability and inclusivity, and follows the lead of principles outlined in DORA, The Leiden Manifesto, The Metric Tide Report and the UK Forum for Responsible Research Metrics.

 Metrics profiles are now provided to applicants and panels as part of the academic promotions process.
 This follows a pilot in 2020 and recommendations made by the Responsible Metrics Task and Finish Group in 2021.
 The Responsible Metrics Task and Finish Group has produced guidance documents [login required] to help applicants and panels understand the metrics they are provided with.

 - ORCID has become the major author identifier in academic publishing and research evaluation.

 - How to track citations of published work in Scopus and Web of Science